DRuggeri/OSSClass/2019-Spring-WashU.md

 Grading for the project will be based on effective execution of the following SDLC aspects:
 * Gathering requirements and understanding the client's needs
+* Incorporating client feedback into designs post-MVP
 * Overall project planning and timing
 * Time management and aligning deliverables in expected sprints
 * User experience and non-code materials (documentation, UI, ease of use, etc)
+* "Marketing" and presenting the final result
 * Effective use of team skills and individual expertise
 * Client evaluation of the delivered product